 All underground stations currently have cell service and Wi-Fi.
 The proposed agreement would expand this to provide connectivity in the tunnels between stations and in above-ground stations.
 Further, it will enable Transit Wireless to improve the existing MTA communication system and generate revenue by marketing unused fiber to private customers.

-Cell service and Wi-Fi was installed in all underground subway stations in 2017, and in 2020, cellular coverage and data connectivity was installed in the L-train tunnel between Brooklyn and Manhattan.
-This line became the first tunnel in the New York City subway system to have full connectivity for AT&T, Verizon and T-Mobile customers.
+2017, and in 2020, cellular coverage and data connectivity was installed in the L-train tunnel between Brooklyn and Manhattan.
+This line became the first tunnel in the New York City subway system to have full connectivity for AT&T, Verizon and T- Mobile customers.

 Leave a Comment